microsoft/WhatTheHack/033-OSSDatabaseMigration/Coach/01-assessment.md

 ## Coach Tips

-1) The attendee should be able to connect to the PostgreSQL/MySQL container like this:
+1) The attendee should be able to connect to the PostgreSQL/MySQL container like this to run monitoring tool for assessment :

     ```bash
     kubectl -n postgresql exec deploy/postgres -it -- bash